zilliztech/GPTCache/example/example.md

 On the basis of the above example, use [towhee](https://github.com/towhee-io/towhee) for embedding operation

 Note: the default embedding model only support the **ENGLISH**.
+If you want to use the Chinese, you can use the `uer/albert-base-chinese-cluecorpussmall` model.
 For other languages, you should use the corresponding model.

 ## [Benchmark](benchmark/benchmark_sf_towhee.py)

 The benchmark script about the `Sqlite + Faiss + Towhee`

-Test data source: Randomly scrape some information from the webpage (origin), and then let chatgpt produce corresponding data (similar).
+[Test data source](benchmark/mock_data.json): Randomly scrape some information from the webpage (origin), and then let chatgpt produce corresponding data (similar).

 - **threshold**: answer evaluation threshold, A smaller value means higher consistency with the content in the cache, a lower cache hit rate, and a lower cache miss hit; a larger value means higher tolerance, a higher cache hit rate, and at the same time also have higher cache misses.
 - **positive**: effective cache hit